 Centralized intake is provided by Heartline 211 twenty-four hours a day seven days a week, where candidates are screened, unmet needs are assessed and identified, community referrals are provided, and/or eligible Veterans are referred for supportive services provided by Goodwill Industries of Central Oklahoma and/or Legal Aid Services of Oklahoma.

 Services provided within the SSVF Program include:

-- OUTREACH – Goodwill staff provides outreach services in the following counties: Canadian, Logan, Lincoln, Pottawatomie, Cleveland, and Oklahoma.
+- OUTREACH – Goodwill staff provides outreach services in the following counties: Canadian, Logan, Seminole, Lincoln, Pottawatomie, Cleveland, and Oklahoma.
 They also attend community functions and collaborate with additional veteran services providers to reach Veterans wherever they may be.

 - CASE MANAGEMENT – Case managers with assist participants with matching unmet needs with resources both internally and externally.
 Case managers will assist the Veteran with creating and completing a personalized housing stability plan focused on long-term housing stability.